max-kaufmann/Style-Transfer/README.md

 where picture1 is the base content image, picture2 is the target image and num_iterations describes how many times the optimisation loop is ran.

+Also included is a short piece I did on some art I enjoy.